wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-hpcpack-cluster-node-manage.md

 The following example forces offline nodes with names beginning *HPCNode-CN-* and then stops the nodes.

-Stop-HPCIaaSNode.ps1 –Name HPCNodeCN-* -Force
+Stop-HPCIaaSNode.ps1 -Name HPCNodeCN-* -Force

 ## Next steps

 * If you want a way to
-automatically grow or shrink the Azure computing resources according to the current workload of jobs and tasks on the cluster, see [Grow and shrink Azure compute resources in an HPC Pack cluste](/documentation/articles/virtual-machines-hpcpack-cluster-node-autogrowshrink).
+automatically grow or shrink the Azure computing resources according to the current workload of jobs and tasks on the cluster, see [Grow and shrink Azure compute resources in an HPC Pack cluster](/documentation/articles/virtual-machines-hpcpack-cluster-node-autogrowshrink).